What is LastPass?

 Password problems solved

 Everyone knows you should use strong passwords and not reuse them more than once, but with so many accounts how do you keep track?
-Security professionals reccomend using a password manager to create, store, and manage strong, unique passwords for all of your accounts.
+Security professionals recommend using a password manager to create, store, and manage strong, unique passwords for all of your accounts.
 Harvard provides LastPass Personal Premium to members of the Harvard community at no cost.

 With LastPass, you can use one strong "master" password to protect the passwords of all your other accounts.
 Store your HarvardKey in the LastPass vault.
 Let LastPass create long, complex passwords for personal services like Facebook or Amazon.
 You don't have to remember them all, just remember your master password and LastPass remembers the rest.